David T. Wong

-David T. Wong (born circa 1936 in Hong Kong) is a Hong Kong-born American neuroscientist.
-He is a former researcher with Eli Lilly and Company and an adjunct professor at the Indiana University School of Medicine.
-Wong is known for the discovery of the antidepressant drug fluoxetine, more commonly known by its trade name Prozac.
+David T. Wong (born 1935 in Hong Kong) is a Hong Kong-born American neuroscientist.
+He is a former researcher with Eli Lilly and Company and an adjunct professor emeritus at the Indiana University School of Medicine.
+Wong is known for the invention of the antidepressant drug fluoxetine, more commonly known by its trade name Prozac.

 Wong was born in Hong Kong, and began his undergraduate studies in chemistry at National Taiwan University.
 He came to Seattle Pacific College in 1957, and graduated in 1961.
-He then went on to graduate studies at Oregon State University, where he earned a master's degree in 1964 and later at University of Oregon to receive his doctorate in 1966.
+He then went on to graduate studies at Oregon State University, where he earned a master's degree in 1964 and later at the University of Oregon Medical School to receive his doctorate in 1966.
 After doing his postdoctoral research at the University of Pennsylvania, he joined Eli Lilly in 1968.

 Compounds

 While at Lilly, Wong became most interested in agents that bind to Biogenic Amine Transporters (BAT).
 These compounds primarily affect functioning of the CNS and have known uses in the treatment of depression, ADHD, libido, obesity and addiction.
 Although such agents can be made to increase serotonin and norepinephrine, an example of a compound with a demonstrated affinity for the DAT is called N-methylatmoxetine [83015-25-2].
 He helped to study: